Dogs That Don’t Shed: 21 Low-Shedding Breeds You’ll Love

 All poodles are hypoallergenic dogs, including toy poodles, miniature poodles, and standard poodles.
 With a dense, curly coat that comes in a range of colors from blues to cafe-au-laits, poodles always carry themselves with an air of elegance.
 However, do not be fooled.
 Despite their proud and almost haughty look, this breed can be just as friendly and affectionate as others.

 Poodles are also very athletic.
 They have high energy levels and prefer to get a good amount of exercise and play every day.
 Bred as hunting dogs, they excel at fetch and obedience.
-You can even try to train your poodle in dog agility and compete.4
+You can even try to train your poodle in dog agility and compete.5

 Yorkshire Terrier

 Yorkshire terriers are dainty dogs often associated with proper English ladies of the late Victorian era.
-However, before becoming pampered lap dogs, they had a brief stint working in textile mills and coal mines as exterminators, which is much more in line with their more peppy and feisty disposition.
+However, before becoming pampered lap dogs, they had a brief stint working in textile mills and coal mines as exterminators, which is much more in line with their peppy and feisty disposition.

 Portuguese Water Dog